crpittman/crpittman.github.io/README.md

 # crpittman.github.io
-A quick and dirty personal webpage.
+A personal webpage for learning and experimenting with CSS and markdown.